"as bad as this may sound, I'm trying to bring back stupidity to abridged series"

 In "Utter Lunacy", no one can agree on the name of the holiday.
 Twilight calls it Halloween (though she cuts herself off), Mayor Mare calls it Scary Give Candy Night, and Luna declares "Merry Scaremas, everyone!"

 Similarly, in "Pirate Shipping" the date is alternately known as Heartsgiving and Love Dependence Day.

-Final Speech: Discussed.
+Discussed in "The Cheesen One".
 Rainbow Dash's mom may or may not have said something profound to Dash just before she died.

 Rainbow Dash: Let me tell you something my mother used to say to me.
 Twilight: Your mother died giving birth to you!
 Rainbow: So I'll tell you what she said.
 Twilight: Unless she said, "Guys, I think I might be dying, I think I'm dying, oh god I'm actually dying, I'm dying, I'm dead," I won't believe you.
 Rainbow: She said life is like a wheel of cheese...
 Twilight: I don't believe you.
 Rainbow: ...and you have to eat the cheese before it gets moldy.

 In "The Best Episode Ever", Fluttershy, Applejack, and Twilight's characters face death together, and meet it in their own ways:

 Flintstone Theming: Defied and lampshaded.
 Characters frequently use insufficiently ponified dialogue (like "everybody" or "Oh, man..." or references to "both your legs") and the captions react with shock nearly every time.